API design: How and why we created Shop with Rewards

 Instead of designing tech for a specific partner, though, we build partner-agnostic tech.
 An example of this is our Shop with Rewards API.
 It’s a point-of-sale API that makes it easier for our customers to redeem their cardmember benefits when purchasing from our retail partners online and in-store, and it’s a universal API experience that’s scalable to both current and new partners.

 We built it because our team saw an opportunity to create tech that could extend to additional partners and add value not just for one business relationship but for customers of any card partner.
-It has 3 distinct endpoints that sit between our rewards platform and our partners’ rewards platforms to enable the POS functionality and is available on our DevExchange to approved partners.
+It has 3 distinct endpoints that sit between our rewards platform and our partners’ rewards platforms to enable the point-of-sale functionality and is available on our DevExchange to approved partners.

-We’re part of the team behind the API that makes redeeming rewards at point-of-sale possible.
+We’re part of the team behind the API that makes redeeming credit card rewards at point-of-sale possible.
 It works across multiple partners with low latency in the cloud and can handle secure transactions per second at a level of scale that we hadn’t experienced before.

-Making reward redemption easier for everybody
+Our point-of-sale API makes reward redemption easier for everybody

 We set out to create an application for the organizations we have co-branded partnerships with that would drive more value for every party involved.
-Here’s how Shop with Rewards API achieves this:
+Here’s how our Shop with Rewards API achieves this:

-- It helps our internal teams operate our services at scale more easily, too
+It helps our internal teams operate our services at scale more easily, too.

-1. Shop with Rewards API
+Shop with Rewards API

-2. API abstraction layer
+API abstraction layer

-For instance, when a partner makes a call to get a customer’s reward balance, the response will show the rewards in dollars.
+For instance, when a partner makes a call to get a customer’s credit card rewards balance, the response will show the rewards in dollars.
 We know that our card partners don’t want to just show the balance, so there are other types and categories of rewards they can use.
 They might also want to show consumers the type of reward available or what the conversion ratio is, for example.
 The abstraction layer is designed to support these types of needs.

-3. API wrapper
+API wrapper

 We also created a wrapper around the core functionality of the existing application that handles the rewards calculation and redemption in the backend.
 It serves as a gateway between our core rewards functionality and our partners’ rewards platforms.

-4. Settling rewards
+Settling rewards

 We built an automated settlement process that reconciles rewards activity and account balances with our partners each day.
 To offer multiple integration patterns to our partners, we built solutions to support Capital One being the system of record but also extending support for partners who want to own their rewards activity.